smbutterfield/ibmt17-18/_01-pitches-clefs-int/1c3-tx-intervals.md

 An *interval* is the distance between two pitches, usually measured as a number of steps on a scale.

 A *dyad* is a pair of pitches sounding together (in other words, a two-note chord).
 Since a dyad is defined by the interval between the two pitches, dyads are often simply called intervals.

 Thus, the term *interval* regularly refers both to the distance between two pitches on a scale and to a dyad whose pitches are separated by that distance.

-### Chromatic intervals

-The simplest way to measure intervals, particularly at the keyboard, is to count the number of half-steps, or *semitones*, between two pitches.
-To determine the chromatic interval between C4 and E4, for example, start at C4 and ascend the chromatic scale to E4, counting steps along the way: C#4, D4, D#4, E4.
-E4 is four semitones higher than C4.
-Chromatic intervals are notated with a lower-case **i** followed by an Arabic numeral for the number of semitones.
-C4–E4 is four semitones, or **i4**.

-![Chromatic steps from C4 to E4.][c4e4]

 ### Diatonic intervals